 To set clear expectations and challenge pupils to extend themselves and succeed in a stimulating and supportive environment; to be the best version of themselves.

 To be pupils centered and be in the best interests of our pupils, rather than be driven by external influences and pressures.

 Our curriculum is designed to meet the needs of all our pupils.
 This is achieved by building on the following principles:

-Challenge and enjoyment: pupils should enjoy their learning and find it challenging, engaging and motivating.
-The curriculum should encourage high aspirations and ambitions for all
+Challenge and enjoyment: pupils enjoy their learning and find it challenging, engaging and motivating.
+The curriculum encourages high aspirations and ambitions for all.

-Developing the whole pupil including knowledge, skills, understanding and attitudes necessary to contribute positively to a changing society, to live fulfilled and successful lives.
+Developing the whole pupil, including the knowledge, skills, understanding and attitudes necessary to contribute positively to a changing society, to live fulfilled and successful lives.

-It is broad and balanced allowing pupils to learn through a variety of experiences and to develop to their full capacity whilst having clarity in the purpose of their learning and experiences
+It is broad and balanced allowing pupils to learn through a variety of experiences.

 It makes meaningful links between areas of knowledge across the curriculum and major current issues, enabling pupils to develop cultural capital regardless of their individual context.

 Key Stage 3

 During Key Stage 3, pupils study a wide range of subjects with specialist subject teachers in purpose built accommodation and suites of rooms.
 This gives every youngster a good base from which to undertake public examination work or assessment in Key Stage 4.
 The subjects that form the Key Stage 3 curriculum are: